Instance Methods #

 1. Core Concepts #

 - Concept Explanation: Swift’s Structures and Enumerations are Value Types.
-In non-mutating instance methods, you cannot modify
+Within a non-mutating instance method, you cannot modify

 selfor its properties.
 If modification is required, you must add themutatingkeyword before the method declaration. - Key Syntax: